 Best Restaurants Bremen

 - Bremen Ratskeller is one of the oldest and most beloved restaurants in Bremen!
-You must make time on your weekend to eat here.
 The restaurant is decorated with historical artifacts from all over Europe.
-I don’t eat meat, so if you are a vegetarian, options are limited, but there do have menu items for you.
+I don’t eat meat, so if you are a vegetarian, options are limited, but there are menu items for you.

 - Spizen Gebel is a bar and restaurant located in the old city center.
 It has been around since 1854 and it’s one of the oldest pubs in Bremen.
 It is a casual spot where I enjoyed the best dark bier.